syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* The concise format returns a list of values inside one cell, whereas the strict format returns an array of the same size and shape as the input.
+* The concise format displays the output within a single cell, while the strict format presents a more detailed array layout with escape characters.

-* If `format` is anything other than `0` or `1`, `ARRAYTOTEXT` returns the `#VALUE!` error value.
+* If the `format` argument is not 0 or 1, a `#VALUE!` error is returned.